Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

   timer is 12h.
 This value is mainly driven by application requirements and may be changed by the application.

+With this set of parameters, the SCHC fragment header overhead is 2 bytes (16 bits).
+MTU is: 4 windows * 127 tiles * 3 bytes per tile = 1524 bytes

 **Regular fragments**

 ~~~~